oracle/oracle-database-operator/docs/dbcs/README.md

 ```

-# Prerequsites to deploy a DBCS system using Oracle DB Operator DBCS Controller
+# Prerequisites to deploy a DBCS system using Oracle DB Operator DBCS Controller

 Before you deploy a DBCS system in OCI using the Oracle DB Operator DBCS Controller, complete the following procedure.